-The purpose of this request is to continue providing Permanent Housing programs that deliver rental and leasing assistance; service access; and supportive services to individuals and families who are experiencing homelessness.
+The purpose of this request is to continue a Permanent Housing Program that delivers rental and leasing assistance, service access and supportive services to individuals and families who are experiencing homelessness.

-The programs serve individuals and families experiencing homelessness who would otherwise likely be left in unsafe situations without permanent housing.
-Approximately thirty-eight (38) individuals will be served from September 1, 2020 to August 31, 2021.
+The program facilitates the movement of homeless and chronically homeless individuals and families to permanent housing and maximum self-sufficiency.
+Approximately sixteen (16) households and twenty-two (22) individuals will be served from October 1, 2020 to August 31, 2021.

-Using the Housing First model, vendors develop Stabilization and Crisis Management plans and facilitate each participant's movement into sustained permanent housing.
-Additionally, vendors work to maximize each participant's ability to live more independently by providing connections to community and mainstream services.
+Using the Housing First model and the development of Stabilization and Crisis Management plans, the vendor will facilitate the movement of each participant into sustained permanent housing while providing connections to community and mainstream services to maximize each participant's ability to live more independently.

-The Department will monitor contracted services using the following tools:
+The Department will monitor contracted services using the following reports and information:

-- Annual reviews relating to compliance with administrative rules and contractual agreements. - Semi-annual statistical reports, including various demographic information and income and expense reports, to include match dollars. - All vendors funded through these contracts will report through the timely and accurate entry of data into the New Hampshire Homeless Management Information System.
-This will be the primary reporting tool for outcomes and activities of shelter and housing programs.
+- Annual reviews relating to compliance with administrative rules and contractual agreements. - Semi-annual statistical reports, including various demographic information, as well as income and expense reports, to include match dollars. - Data entry into the New Hampshire Homeless Management Information System, which is the primary reporting tool for outcomes and activities of shelter and housing programs.

-As referenced in Exhibit C-1, Revisions to Standard Contract Language, Section 2., Renewal, of the original contracts, the parties have the option to extend the agreements for up to two (2) additional years, contingent upon satisfactory delivery of services, available funding, agreement of the parties and Governor and Council approval.
-The Department is exercising its option to renew services for one (1) of the two (2) years available.
+As referenced in Exhibit C-1, Revisions to Standard Contract Language, Section 2., Renewal., of the original contract, the parties have the option to extend the agreement for up to two (2) additional years, contingent upon satisfactory delivery of services, available funding, agreement of the parties and Governor and Council approval.
+The Department is exercising its option to renew services for two (2) months of the remaining one (1) year available.